Joint Base Charleston hosts air expo Saturday - South Carolina Radio Network

 “The cloud deck is going to dictate the level in which we will go ahead and perform,” Flores said.
 “So we do have some capability of doing something a little bit closer to the ground.
 We’ll have tons of statics on the ground as well so the public an go ahead and see those, climb in and talk to the folks.”

 Admission is free, but there are some restrictions on what guests can take.
 Click here for information.
 Gates open at 8:30 a.m.
 Saturday.
+Performances are from 10 a.m. – 3 p.m.